 Special Note on Estimated Tax Payments

-You now know that your company must withhold a flat 22% for federal income tax on supplemental wages (37% if >$1 million).
-If your taxable income is greater than $83,000 for single filers ($165,000 if married filing jointly), you likely will still owe federal income taxes next April 15th.
-To avoid tax penalties and/or a giant surprise tax bill next April 15th, you may need to pay estimated taxes.
-Consult with a financial planner or tax professional to have your individual situation assessed.
+If you’re a high earner, you likely will owe federal income taxes next April 15th.
+To avoid tax penalties and/or a giant surprise tax bill, you may need to pay estimated taxes.
+Consult with a financial planner or tax professional.

-For California income tax, your company must withhold a flat 10.23%.
-For very high earners (>$345K for single filers, $690K for married filing jointly), you likely will still owe state income taxes next April 15th.
+For very high earners in California, you likely will owe state income taxes next April 15.
 Again, you may be better off paying California estimated taxes.
-Consult with a financial planner or tax professional to have your individual situation assessed.
+Consult with a financial planner or tax professional.

 Actions to Take